StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Experiments

 \textbf{Number of selections in stimuli awareness.} We explore varying numbers of frames to sample and tubes to select in our event-driven frame sampling and emotion-triggered tube selection strategies, respectively.
 As shown in \cref{fig:temporal_tube}, initially increasing the numbers of selected frames $N$ and tubes $K$ improves performance.
 Specifically, the Top-3 accuracy increases from 69.9\% to 73.5\% with three more frames (from $N=3$ to $N=6$), and there is an improvement from 71.8\% to 73.5\% when we select the top $K=4$ tubes compared to $K=1$.
 These increases are attributed to the additional information available, which allows the model to gain a more comprehensive affective understanding of the videos.
 However, when we continue to increase the number of frames and tubes, the performance begins to decline.
 The Top-3 accuracy decreases to 72.9\% when $N=12$ frames are sampled, and it also drops to 71.0\% when we double the tubes to $K=8$.
 This decline is due to redundant information from excessive frames or tokens, which distracts the model from emotional stimuli.
 Still, StimuVAR consistently outperforms the MLLM baselines (as presented in \Cref{tab:VCE_main}) with these different $N$ and $K$, demonstrating that the proposed strategies are not very sensitive to hyperparameter choices or computational budgets.
+Regarding computational cost, as expected, increasing the number of selected frames $N$ and tubes $K$ results in longer inference times (about linearly).
+This highlights the importance and effectiveness of the proposed event-driven frame sampling and emotion-triggered tube selection strategies, which can improve both accuracy and computational efficiency.